-German Chancellor Olaf Scholz on Monday called for a closer cooperation between the EU and African countries on renewables and green hydrogen production.
+German Chancellor Olaf Scholz on Monday called for closer cooperation between the EU and African countries on renewables and green hydrogen production.

 Delivering a speech at a German-African investment summit in Berlin, Scholz said European countries should support Africa’s developing countries for climate-friendly energy solutions.